alphagov/govuk-rfcs/rfc-087-dealing-with-errors.md

 A code change makes the application crash.

 Desired behaviour: error is sent to Sentry, developers are notified and fix the error.
+Developers mark the error in Sentry as `Resolved`.
+This means a recurrence of the error will alert developers again.

 ### Intermittent errors without user impact